Opera Productions

 Libretto by Johann Samuel Müller

-10, 11, 16 & 17 March 2012, 7:30 pm Theater Magdeburg
+10, 11, 16 & 17 March 2012, Theater Magdeburg

 together with the Magdeburger Telemann-Festtage (staged performance)

-14. April 2012, 7:05 pm: radio broadcast on Deutschlandradio Kultur
+14 April 2012: radio broadcast on Deutschlandradio Kultur

-23 September 2012, 6 pm, Brucknerfest Linz (concert performance)
+23 September 2012, Brucknerfest Linz (concert performance)

-Miriways, Prince of Candahar, Protector of Persia - Markus Volpert (Baritone)
+Miriways, Prince of Candahar, Protector of Persia – Markus Volpert (baritone)

-Sophi, son of the deposed Shah, in love with Bemira - Ulrike Hofbauer (Soprano)
+Sophi, son of the deposed Shah, in love with Bemira – Ulrike Hofbauer (soprano)

 Bemira, thought to be the sister of Nisibis, lately found out to be the daughter of Miriways,

-in love with Sophi - Julie Martin du Theil / Marie-Sophie Pollak (Soprano)
+in love with Sophi – Julie Martin du Theil / Marie-Sophie Pollak (soprano)

-Nisibis, a Persian lady, fled to Isfahan - Gabriele Hierdeis (Soprano)
+Nisibis, a Persian lady, fled to Isfahan – Gabriele Hierdeis (soprano)

-Murzah, a Tartaric prince, Samisha’s brother, in love with Nisibis - Stefan Zenkl (Baritone)
+Murzah, a Tartaric prince, Samisha’s brother, in love with Nisibis – Stefan Zenkl (baritone)

-Scandor / Gesandter - Ilja Werger / Matthias Helm
+Scandor / Gesandter – Ilja Werger / Matthias Helm (bass)

-Produced by: Jakob Peters-Messer
+Direction: Jakob Peters-Messer

 ——————–